gershnik/libuuid-cmake/README.md

 * CMake 3.21 or newer
 * Internet connection when _configuring_ CMake.
 Note that this project automatically fetches libuuid sources from github.

+## Versioning

+The tags in this repository directly correspond to tags in [util-linux](https://github.com/util-linux/util-linux).
+Thus if you use
+`v2.38` from here you will be using libuuid code at `v2.38` in `util-linux`.

 ## Usage